 In 2020 the western third of Kangaroo Island was severely affected by bushfires, Hanson Bay Wildlife Sanctuary didn’t escape the disaster.
 They have been instrumental in looking after the island’s wildlife since the disaster.
 They now offer visitors the chance to experience how the local fauna and fauna recovers from fire.
 You can go on a Guided Koala Walk and Bushfire Ecology Tour or Sunset Nocturnal Adventure Tour.

 Despite the fires there is plenty of wildlife to see including wallabies, kangaroos, koalas, bats, possums and echidnas.
 You’ll get a unique insight into how these animals and their environment are recovering from the fires.
 You won’t find more passionate wildlife lovers than the guides who lead you around.
 Check their website for tour times.
-Hanson Bay Wildlife Park is 90 minutes from Penneshaw and only 2 minutes from Western KI Caravan Park.
+Hanson Bay Wildlife Park is 90 minutes from Penneshaw and only 2 minutes from Kangaroo Island Discovery Park.

 Fish Cannery Hike – American River